VesleAnne/molecular-computing-experiment/docs/01_crn_and_threshold.md

 The goal is to build intuition for chemical reaction networks (CRNs), understand how molecular computation differs from ordinary digital computation, and later connect these abstract models to DNA strand-displacement systems.

-At this stage, all experiments are **purely computational simulations**.
+All experiments are **purely computational simulations**.
 No actual DNA chemistry is being performed.

 ---